hopsoft/universalid/README.md

 Universal ID also supports ActiveRecord relations/scopes.
 You can easily serialize complex queries into a portable and sharable format.

-> [!NOTE]
-> Universal ID clears cached data within the relation before encoding.
-This minimizes payload size while preserving the integrity of the underlying query.

 ```ruby
 relation = Campaign.joins(:emails).where("emails.subject LIKE ?", "Flash Sale%")